ElBeh/OpenFake-Dataset-Image-Prompt-Mispairing/results/affected_samples.md

 # Affected Samples - Image-Prompt Mismatches

-This document lists all [samples](screenshots) from the systematic model check showing incorrect image-prompt pairings in the OpenFake dataset.
+This document lists all [samples](screenshots) from the systematic model check showing incorrect image-prompt pairings in the OpenFake dataset (human verification).

 **Note:** Sample numbers refer to the sequence within each model's filtered subset (not dataset-wide indices).